ddjordjevicc/Shifts/README.md

-Projekat za kreiranje rasporeda smena za konobare na RIDIN HY RANCH
+A project to create a shift schedule for waiters at RIDIN HY RANCH